Arun9600/react-form-validation/README.md

-# Simple Register Form Validation uisng React Hook Forms
+# Simple Register Form Validation

 Form UI Created using React Bootstrap and Validation has been done by using React Hook Forms